adityaaahirwar/My-Cyber-Security-Journey/README.md

 Completed Chapter 1: Learned about Python Modules, PIP (Package Installer), and how to use Comments effectively for documentation.

 **Day 4 (Sept 4):** Continued the Python course.
 Learned about Variables and Data Types in Python (Strings, Integers, Floats, Booleans).
 Building the core foundation!

+**Day 5 (Sept 5):** Continued the Python course.
+Learned about Variables and Data Types in Python (Strings, Integers, Floats, Booleans).
+Building the core foundation!